 6. Summary and future work.
 We introduced the notion of generalized rational Krylov decompositions and studied their connections with rational Krylov spaces.
-We generalized the implicit Q theorem to the rational case and have provided some insight for the continuation combination proposed by Ruhe [32] for building rational Krylov spaces.
+We generalized the implicit Q theorem to the rational case and have provided some insight for the continuation combination proposed by Ruhe [40] for building rational Krylov spaces.
 Algorithms for transforming generalized RKDs and thereby changing the poles and starting vector of the associated spaces were presented.
 These algorithms, in particular Alg.
-4.2, can also be employed for implicit restarting in polynomial and rational Krylov decompositions and even eigenvalue assignment, cf. [4].
+4.2, can also be employed for implicit restarting in polynomial and rational Krylov decompositions and even eigenvalue assignment, cf. [5].
 A comparison with existing algorithms for the same purpose might be interesting.

-We introduced the RKFIT method for rational least squares fitting.
-A detailed study of the convergence properties of RKFIT will be subject of future work.
-We will extend the MATLAB code in [2] to return the computed rational approximant in partial fraction form, although this conversion itself may be ill-conditioned in particular when the poles of the approximant are far away from the eigenvalues of A. A further extension of RKFIT will handle "lucky breakdowns" in the case when the rational Krylov space becomes (nearly) A-invariant.
-It should be possible to robustify RKFIT as it was done for linearized least squares and Padé approximation in [17, 16], where close-to-zero singular values lead to a reduction of the approximation degree.
+We introduced the RKFIT algorithm for rational least squares approximation.
+A more detailed analysis of the convergence properties will be subject of future work.
+We will extend the MATLAB code in [2] to return the computed rational approximant in partial fraction form, although this conversion itself may be ill-conditioned in particular when the poles of the approximant are close to each other and/or far away from the eigenvalues of A. A further extension of RKFIT will handle "lucky breakdowns" in the case when the rational Krylov space becomes (nearly) A-invariant.
+It should be possible to robustify RKFIT as it was done for linearized least squares and Padé approximation in [21, 20], where close-to-zero singular values lead to a reduction of the approximation degree.
+In an upcoming work [3] we demonstrate how RKFIT can be used to numerically solve some pole optimization problems associated with matrix function approximation, similar to those solved analytically in [14, 18, 35].
+Following the idea developed in [4], our approach is based on a surrogate diagonal matrix D having similar spectral properties as A but being much cheaper to invert in the pre-computation of the poles.